michellevit/Production-Planner/README.txt

 -----------
-10. How To Fetch Updates
+10. How To Fetch Updates from GitHub
 - Open a Terminal and navigate to the Production-Planner directory
 - Select the main branch: git checkout main
 - Run: git pull origin main